 Karl Lagerfeld is one of the fashion industry’s most decorated designers.
-He currently helms Chanel’s ready-to-wear and couture lines, designs for his own label, and collaborates with Sylvia Fendi to create Fendi’s ready-to-wear collections.
+He currently helms Chanel’s ready-to-wear and couture lines, designs for his own label, and collaborates with Silvia Fendi to create Fendi’s ready-to-wear collections.
 Celebrated for his renaissance-like intelligence, Lagerfeld’s aesthetic is imbued with cultural and historical reference points.
 The designer is also an impressive linguist, versed in German, English, French and Spanish.

 The son of a wealthy Hamburg businessman, Lagerfeld was born in Germany.
 Initially educated at St Anne’s school, following his family’s emigration to France Lagerfeld completed his education at Lycée Montaigne, where he focused on drawing and history.